Ar-Ess/NoNameGestor/README.md

 Utility: If you want to achieve certain amount of money in a future to buy new shoes, create a "Limit", insert the amount by clicking the **Edit** button and keep adding money inside whenever you can.
 Name it "I want new Shoes".

 ### Future
 Future allows to input money that you do not have, but it will be given to you anytime.
 To sum up, future income.
 The main feature of futures is that they sum to the **Unasigned Money** field, rather than substracting.
+It can be analized apart from the **Unasigned Money**. *Check Preferences Section*

 Utility: If someone owns you money, create a "Future" called "Extra Income", label the first one as "Friend Money" and asign the amount they own you.

+### Arrear
+Arrear allows to input money that you might have or not, but it will have to be paid eventually.
+To sum up, future expenses.
+The main feature of arrears is that they substract directly to the **Unasigned Money** field, and can be analized apart from it. *Check Preferences Section*

+Utility: If you own money to someone, create an "Arrear" called "Extra Expenses", label the first one as "Someone debt" and asign the amount that you own.

 ## Save & Load
 --------------------------------------